Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 CMakeLists.txt
 """"""""""""""

-This is the root \c CMakeLists.txt file of your CPF project.
+This is the root :code:`CMakeLists.txt` file of your CPF project.

 .. code-block:: cmake